-They say it takes 3 weeks for something to become a habit, so after months of lockdown it’s likely that the changes we’ve made to our routines and lifestyles, whether intentional or not, have firmly taken hold.
+They say it takes 3 weeks for something to become a habit, so after many months of restrictions it’s likely that the changes we’ve made to our routines and lifestyles, whether intentional or not, have firmly taken hold.

 Some of the new habits we’ve developed will be beneficial.
 However, others might not be so good for us in the long run.
 Healthy habits, such as good sleep, regular exercise and a healthy, balanced diet improve our wellbeing and levels of happiness.
 Bad habits, on the other hand, do the opposite, often leading to increased stress and anxiety.

-To help you stay healthy both physically and mentally in a post-lockdown world, here’s some advice on how to develop new habits that stick and how to kick the bad habits.
+To help you stay healthy both physically and mentally, here’s some advice on how to develop new habits that stick and how to kick the bad habits.

 Adopting new habits